mhagdorn/taskfarm-worker/docs/using.rst

 A Taskfarm Worker
 -----------------
-Once you have a run with some tasks you can create a worker like this
+Once you have a run with some tasks you can create a worker by intantiating a :class:`TaskFarmWorker <taskfarm_worker.TaskFarmWorker>` like this

 .. code-block:: python